Tools, techniques, and initiatives that enable a

 supplier monitors the customer's inventory and automatically replaces used

 materials, eliminating the need for purchase orders and related paperwork.
+Core competency -

 The processes, functions, and activities in a plant